Gaussian regularization for resonant states: open and dispersive optical systems: Acknowledgements

 \section{Acknowledgements}

 Research conducted within the context of the International Associated Laboratory for Photonics between France and Australia (LIA ALPhA).
 This work has been carried out thanks to the support of the A*MIDEX project (no. ANR-11-IDEX-0001-02) funded by the Investissements d'Avenir French Government program, managed by the French National Research Agency (ANR).
+We would like to thank Jean-Paul Hugonin for calling our attention to the numerical equivalence between the Gaussian normalization and the PML deformation into the complex plane as demonstrated in Figure 2.
+We would also thank the referees whose remarks helped improve this manuscript, most notably concerning notation and more thorough the comparisons with results in literature.